Isomaltooligosaccharide

 Isomaltooligosaccharide (IMO) is a mixture of short-chain carbohydrates which has a digestion-resistant property.
 IMO is found naturally in some foods, as well as being manufactured commercially.
 The raw material used for manufacturing IMO is starch, which is enzymatically converted into a mixture of isomaltooligosaccharides.

 Chemistry

 The term "oligosaccharide" encompasses carbohydrates that are larger than simple di- or tri-saccharides, but smaller than polysaccharides (greater than 10 units).
 Isomalto-oligosaccharides (IMO) are glucose oligomers with α-D-(1,6)-linkages, including isomaltose, panose, isomaltotriose, isomaltotetraose, isomaltopentaose, nigerose, kojibiose, and higher branched oligosaccharides.
 Depending on production method, the structure of the IMO molecules can vary significantly.
-While human intestinal enzymes readily digest α(1,4)-glycosidic bonds, longer change IMO (e.g. >= DP4) with α(1,6)-linkages are not easily hydrolyzed and exhibit a digestion-resistant property.
+While human intestinal enzymes readily digest α(1,4)-glycosidic bonds, longer-chain IMOs (e.g. >= DP4) with α(1,6)-linkages are not easily hydrolyzed and exhibit a digestion-resistant property.
 Therefore, some IMO preparations are only partially digested in the upper gastrointestinal tract.